 Effective leadership requires a firm understanding of the principles of good leadership as well as its ethical practices.
-EDUC 740 teaches both of these fundamentals as they are inspired by the Bible, making it a foundational course in the Educational Leadership Doctorate program.
+This course teaches both of these fundamentals as they are inspired by the Bible, making it a foundational course in the Educational Leadership Doctorate program.

 Textbook readings and lecture presentations

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussion are collaborative learning experiences.
 Therefore, the candidate will participate in 5 Discussions in this course.
 The candidate will submit a 200–250-word thread in response to the provided prompt and will then submit replies of at least 100 words each to a minimum of 2 classmates’ threads.
 The threads and replies must consist of substantial, thoughtful, and critical discussions.

 The candidate will submit 3 brief essays discussing current news articles related to ethical issues in education.
 News articles used for this assignment must come from the newspaper, a news program, or some other reputable news source.
 Each review must be in current APA format and must be no less than 1/2 a page, double-spaced, and no more than 1 full page, double-spaced.
 Full citations for the articles must be provided, and, if possible, the article itself must be included with the submission.
 (CLO: A, B, C, D, E, F, G)

 The candidate will make observations of ethical decision-making practices or situations in his/her workplace, recording those observations with specific days and times.
 Observations must take place over a period of 1 week.
 After the 1-week period, the candidate will write a 5–6-page paper summarizing and analyzing the various ethical situations observed.
 The paper must be in current APA format.
 (CLO: A, B, D, E, H, I)